AAP MP Bhagwant Mann claims senior BJP leader offered him money, cabinet berth to join party | Politics

 The AAP leader claimed the BJP has no base in Punjab.

-BJP leaders were not allowed to enter villages and faced anger from farmers over the farm laws that were repealed by the government last week.
+He said that the BJP leaders were not being allowed to enter villages and cities for holding any meetings or rallies over farm laws that were repealed by the government last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)